tanviranindo/posit-federated-learning/README.md

 MIT License - use this however you want.

-Thanks to:
-- The SoftPosit project for the underlying math library
-- PyTorch team for the ML framework
-- Our testing volunteers who ran experiments on their hardware

 ## Questions?

 Open an issue if something doesn't work or if you want to know more about how this works.